Mreoch1/MailSyncAI/README.md

 - Tailwind CSS for styling
 - shadcn/ui for beautiful UI components
 - Supabase for backend and authentication
-- OpenAI GPT for email processing
+- DeepSeek for email processing

 ## Development